Write clear subject lines in your emails

 Read and responded to gives relief

 One reason that we choose the ”quick” emails first can be the good feeling of relief we get when we ”tick off” an email by reading and processing it, and thereafter have fewer unread left in our inbox.
 The feeling itself is like a little reward for the effort of reading and acting on the email.
-In the article ”Pre-Crastination: Hastening Subgoal Completion at the Expense of Extra Physical Effort” (Psychological Science 2014, Vol. 25(7) 1487–1496) the researchers Rosenbaum, Gong and Potts demonstrate how strong our urge to choose whatever gives a reward the fastest is - even when this option requires a greater exertion of effort.
+In the article ”Pre-Crastination: Hastening Subgoal Completion at the Expense of Extra Physical Effort” (Psychological Science 2014, Vol. 25(7) 1487 – 1496) the researchers Rosenbaum, Gong and Potts demonstrate how strong our urge to choose whatever gives a reward the fastest is — even when this option requires a greater exertion of effort.
 It is overall an interesting article about a quite peculiar study.
-You will find a more accessible summary here.

 So, when it is important that the recipient reads the email you sent and acts appropriately in response to it, formulate a clear subject line.